borgbase/ansible-role-borgbackup/README.md

 ## Author

-Created by [BorgBase.com](https://www.borgbase.com) - Simple and Secure Hosting for your Borg Repositories.
+Created for [BorgBase.com](https://www.borgbase.com) - Simple and Secure Hosting for your Borg Repositories.